bee-keeper/aws-ansible-django-deployment/README.md

 Should Vagrant fail to complete your provisioning, you can always just run Ansible picking up from where you left off.

-`ansible-playbook build/playbook.yml -i build/inventory/hosts  --start-at-task='my task'`

-To do this you'll need a valid host IP in your inventory and also be sure to run ansible-playbook from the same directory as where 'ansible.cfg' is located.
-Alternatively you can move this file to a system directory where Ansible expects it to be.

 ##To do
 Dynamic inventories, Development, Staging, Live setups, Better lockdown etc